tigellus/Markdown/4. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Deep vein thrombosis (DVT)** refers to thrombus formation in the deep veins, usually in the calf or thigh, but sometimes in the arm, especially in patients with peripherally inserted central catheters.
 * **Pulmonary embolism (PE)** refers to the **obstruction** of the pulmonary artery or one of its branches by a thrombus that originates somewhere in the venous system or in the right side of the heart.

+# ~Question 1
+What is the blockage of one of the pulmonary arteries in the lungs?

+[WRONG] Deep vein thrombosis
+[RIGHT] Pulmonary embolism
+[WRONG] Hemothorax
+[WRONG] Pneumothorax

 # Classification
 Most commonly, pulmonary embolism is due to a blood clot or thrombus, but there are other types of emboli: fat, air, amniotic fluid, and septic.